pnp/powershell/documentation/Add-PnPTenantRestrictedSearchAllowedList.md

 ## DESCRIPTION

 Adds site URLs to the allowed list when Restricted SharePoint Search is enabled.
 The URLs can be provided directly as a string array or read from a CSV file.
+At present, a maximum of 100 sites can be added to the allowed list.

 ## EXAMPLES